WallCaster/WallCaster/doc/analysis-report.md

   - Have an administrative frontend
   - Connect the frontend to the server
   - Implement the functionnality which allows the admin to delete pictures.
-  - Apply it to existuing posts.
+  - Apply it to existing posts.

 ### 2.3.4 - Change wanted contents